 For example, home health services or a short stay at an inpatient rehabilitation facility may be appropriate:

 In situations like these, more involved care can be an essential stepping-stone that might help you avoid certain complications during your initial recovery.
 So if this applies to you, be patient and remember that your success and your safety are top priorities.

 Life’s too short to live in pain.
 If you've exhausted conservative treatments, it may be time to talk to your doctor about joint replacement surgery.
 The good news is that modern day joint replacement surgery is generally considered an effective treatment to ease the pain and dysfunction caused by osteoarthritis; however, you should know that it does come with a variety of risks as well.
 Make sure you have a clear understanding of the risks involved with your procedure.
 Your doctor can explain all the risks associated with your surgery.
-You can also read more about them by clicking one of these links: What Are the Risks of Knee Replacement Surgery and What Are the Risks of Hip Replacement Surgery.
+You can also read more about them by clicking one of these links: What Are the Risks of Knee Replacement Surgery, What Are the Risks of Hip Replacement Surgery and What Are the Risks of Total Ankle Replacement Surgery.

 Even if you live alone, you can have a successful recovery period.
 But, never be shy to ask for help.